ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/how-to/switch-commands-credentials.java.markdown

-# Commands : How to switch commands credentials?
+# Commands: How to switch commands credentials?

 TODO: refer to api and put information that switching is not available in java (As we support only OAuth)